bleaktwig/gruid-translator/README.md

 The amount of second keys vary depending on the `OUTTYPE` set to generate them.
 Each of these and their following keys are listed here:
 * **gruid metadata**: metadata for the time series generated, added to simplify the user's life.
-Contains the `dt`, `dx`, `dy`, and the number of rows and columns in the generated matrices for that event.
+Contains the `dt`, `dx`, `dy`, `dz`, and the number of rows and columns in the generated matrices for that event.
 * **gruid hits - side n**: hits in the "standard gruid format" for one detector side (**n** can be 1 or 2).
 The following keys are the instants of time for the time series.
 Following these, the keys are in a format (`x,y`), representing the position in the generated matrix, and their value is the deposited energy **in MeV**.
+* **gruid hits - body**: hits in the "standard gruid format" for the body of the detector.
+To store information about the detector's depth, is a 3-dimensional matrix.
+The following keys are the instants of time for the time series.
+Following these, the keys are in a format (`x,y,z`), representing the position in the generated matrix, and their value is a list of hits which includes the PID of the particle involved and its deposited energy.
 * **muon hits**: Contains all the muon hits registered in the event.
 `n` is the hit number (as defined by gemc), `t` the time in ns, `x` and `y` the position in cm, and `E` the energy deposited in MeV.